Chibiania/Project3/README.md

-# Project3
+# Project 3
 ## The Snack App

-###This a an angular application with a rails backend that allows users to view snacks from around the world.
+###This an angular application with a rails backend that allows users to view snacks from around the world.
 Users may also comment on, update, add, and delete snacks.

 ###This project was a collaborative effort between:
 - [Cam Latimer](https://github.com/CamLatimer)